Skip to main content

 Overview of Corporate Actions

-Understanding corporate actions is important because they can impact both the number and value of your investments.
-In this guide, we’ll walk you through two common types—Stock Splits and Reverse Stock Splits—and show you how to handle them easily on the platform.
+Understanding corporate actions is essential, as they can affect both the quantity and value of your holdings.
+In this guide, we’ll explore three frequently encountered types—Stock Splits, Reverse Stock Splits, and Ticker Changes—and walk you through how to manage them seamlessly on the platform.

 Corporate actions are generally classified into two types: